 Instead of the above, you can look at the company’s assets that are of a liquid nature, such as the bank account.

 The next step is to deduct from this any company taxes that are due up to the present day in time.
 This will include any VAT yet to pay, any PAYE/NIC that is due and any Corporation Tax on your company’s profit up to the present day.
 You will also deduct any other creditors at this point in time.
 Once you deduct these, it will leave the amount of cash in your business available that you can pay as business dividends.

 Further things to consider in respect of illegal dividends

 What should you do when you realise you have taken unlawful dividends?

-If you do draw too much, it is probably the case that you may have just been taking a look at your business bank balance.
+If your company makes an illegal distribution, it is probably the case that you may have just been taking a look at your business bank balance.
 Therefore, you may have forgotten to consider the business’s total bills and any monies your company owes.
 What’s more, if you do draw too much, it is not a criminal offence.
 Nor will you receive any fines for this.
 Instead, it is a case that you did not take enough care.
 As a result, you will now have to look into rectifying an unlawful dividend.

-If the business does pay too much dividends in the year-end accounts, you will not go to jail for it.
-In the event that this occurs, you can convert those dividends into a director’s loan.
+If the business does pay too much UK dividends in the year-end accounts, you will not go to jail for it.
+In the event that this occurs, you can do a dividend reversal and convert those director dividends into a director’s loan instead.
 After doing this, you will have to repay the director’s loan to the company at a future time.
 The sooner that you repay this, the better it will be.

 Tax office guidance and tax on overdrawn director loan accounts